They say…

 There is a more serious issue, though, involving the BSF bars, one which I mentioned last year and which was even more pronounced this year: the gulf in variety and interest between BSF and the British bars is getting wider still.
 Showcasing British beer is supposed to be the raison d’être of the festival, and BSF began as a bonus extra — comparable events, such as Belgium’s Zythos Bierfestival and the Great American Beer Festival, concentrate entirely on native brews.
 Yes, BSF has the whole world to choose from, but the British bars should have the advantage of home turf.

 Bières sans frontières Belgian, Dutch and Italian bar, Great British Beer Festival 2011.
-Pic: CAMRA
+Pic:

 This year the selection at the BSF was astounding.
-In partnership with the Brewers Association, the USA/Rest of the World was expanded to two bars side by side, one of them dedicated to US cask beers, with over 115 on offer, the biggest range yet.
+In partnership with the Brewers Association, the USA/Rest of the World bar was expanded to two bars side by side, one of them dedicated to US cask beers, with over 115 on offer, the biggest range yet.
 Another 70 international rarities were supplied in small quantities courtesy of the International Beer Challenge, alongside a much expanded range of bottles from craft breweries in Australia, New Zealand and Japan.
-As well as two draught unblended lambics from Cantillon and Girardin were lambics aged in spirit casks from eccentric Italian beer firm Revelation Cat, while De Molen from the Netherlands sent three big Bordeaux casks of extreme beers.
+As well as two draught unblended lambics from Cantillon and were lambics aged in spirit casks from eccentric Italian beer firm Revelation Cat, while De Molen from the sent three big Bordeaux casks of extreme beers.
 The Czech offering, weak in recent years, was strengthened significantly with the inclusion of unfiltered and unpasteurised delights from several small breweries including new craft brewers Kocour and Matuška.
 Indeed I wouldn’t be surprised if this was the most dazzling collection of world beer ever assembled for public sale.

 One of the cask ale bars, still under hi-vis before the public is admitted.
 Watch out for falling gravities!
 Great British Beer Festival 2011.